logzio/logz-docs/_source/user-guide/infrastructure-monitoring/annotations.md

   - daniel-tk
 ---

-Mark events on your Metrics dashboards in response to specific logs in your main logging account.
+Annotations can mark events on your Metrics dashboards based on data from a logging account.
+For example, an annotation can indicate when a particular error log or configuration change occured based on logs written to your main logging account.

 Annotations offer another way to correlate your metrics with your logs, to help you figure out _why_ things are happening.
 Annotations are similar to using [Markers]({{site.baseurl}}/user-guide/insights/markers.html) in your logging [Insights]({{site.baseurl}}/user-guide/insights/exploring-insights.html).

-When you add Annotations to a dashboard, they will apply to any relevant visualizations by default.
-You can add multiple annotations to a dashboard and toggle them on and off to get the right view.

 #### Configure an annotation